wcarc-on/wcarc-site/minutes/minutes201807.md

 ### Treasurer's Report

 Robert (VE3BE) reported that we have 30 paid up members and the bank balance is $51.30.
+We also have $3000 in a term deposit.

 ### Vice President's Report